yoavweiss/Responsive-Image-Container/container.md

 * 4 bytes - image width of the corresponding layer
 * 8 bytes - byte offset of the end of the box that contains the corresponding layer

-### ILDT - Image Layer DaTa

-The payload of the layer.
-Basically the image data.

 ### LBAS - Layer Base image

-Indicates that the following box will contain a base image that should be decoded on its own, without reference to previous images.
+The box contains a base image that shold be decoded on its own, without reference to previous images.

+Internal fields:
+* (boxLength - 8) bytes - Image data

 ### LAHD - Layer Algorithm Higher Definition

-Indicates that the following box will contain an image that is an enhancement layer to the images that preceded it.
+The box contains contains an image that is an enhancement layer to the images that preceded it.

+Internal fields:
+* (boxLength - 8) bytes - Image data

 ### LACR - Layer Algorithm CRop